Taking advantage of multiple scattering for Optical Reflection Tomography: Multiple-scattering and filtering effect

 \subsection{Measurement as a filtering process}

+In this paper, we will consider the following experimental configuration~\cite{Lee2023,Zhang2023,balondrade2024multi}: (\textit{i}) a biological medium is illuminated through a microscope objective (MO) by a set of incident wavefields at different wavelengths; (\textit{ii}) for each illumination, the backscattered wave field is collected through the same MO and interferes with a reference beam on a camera; (\textit{iii}) the amplitude and phase of each scattered wavefield is then extracted by an interferometric technique (phase shifting interferometry, on-axis/off-xis holography \textit{etc.}).
+Our goal is to retrieve from the set of recorded wave-fields the RI distribution inside the biological medium.

-Biological medium can be described by an inhomogeneous scattering potential $V(x, y, z) = k_0^2 (n^2(x,y,z)-n_\text{b}^2)$, where $k_0$ is the wavenumber in vacuum, $n_\text{b}$ is the background refractive index and $n(x,y,z)$ is the refractive index that we want to recover. \\ The total field $E$ resulting from interaction with the refractive index $n(x,y,z)$ satisfies Helmholtz equation:
+A biological medium can be described by an inhomogeneous scattering potential $V(x, y, z) = k_0^2 (n^2(x,y,z)-n_\text{b}^2)$, where $k_0$ is the wavenumber in vacuum, $n_\text{b}$ is the background RI and $n(x,y,z)$ is the RI map that we want to recover.
+The total field $E$ resulting from interaction with the RI map $n(x,y,z)$ satisfies Helmholtz equation:

 Let us express the complex wavefield as $E = E_{\text{in}}+E_\text{s}$ \cite{firstborn}, a sum of incident wave solution of the homogeneous Helmholtz equation $E_{\text{in}}$ and a scattered field $E_\text{s}$ solving: